sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/auth-intro/README.md

 Token-based authentication disadvantages:

 * If a user's token is compromised, there's no way to differentiate between the real user and an imposter who happens to have their token.
 * There's no way to log out a user from the server, you just have to wait for their token to expire.
-This may be a security consideration in situations where users may have their access suddenly change, such as an employee being fired.
+This may be a security consideration in situations where users can have their access suddenly change, such as an employee being fired.

 ## Watch Out!

 Auth is a complicated concept with more security implications than anything else in application development.
 Additionally, current best practices may have vulnerabilities that haven't been discovered yet.
-Exercise extreme caution in building auth systems that will be used in production apps with real users, as you may be legally liable for security breaches caused by your code.
-The only way to learn auth is to practice, but ask for a review from a developer with experience in auth systems before launching production code until you're confident you're ready to take responsibility for your security choices.
+Exercise extreme caution in building auth systems for production apps with real users as you may be legally liable for security breaches caused by your code.
+The only way to learn auth is to practice.
+Until you're confident you're ready to take responsibility for your security choices, ask for a review from a developer with experience in auth systems before launching production auth code.

 ## Additional Resources